Sahiljain09/CPU-Scheduling-Algorithms/README.md

 ## Algorithms

 ### First Come First Serve (FCFS)
-<b>Description:</b> Processes are scheduled according to their arrival times.
+ <strong>Description:</strong> Processes are scheduled according to their arrival times.
 It is non-preemptive, meaning once a process starts execution, it runs to completion.

-<b>Implementation:</b>
+<strong>Implementation:</strong><br>
-Start with the first process in the list (sorted by arrival time).
+            Start with the first process in the list (sorted by arrival time).<br>
-<u>For each process:</u>
+            For each process:<br>
-Calculate its finish time as the current time plus its service time.
+            - Calculate its finish time as the current time plus its service time.<br>
-Calculate its turnaround time (finish time - arrival time) and normalized turnaround time (turnaround time/service time).
+            - Calculate its turnaround time (finish time - arrival time) and normalized turnaround time (turnaround time/service time).<br>
-Mark its execution timeline with * during its execution and . for waiting.
+            - Mark its execution timeline with * during its execution and . for waiting.<br>
-Update the current time after executing each process.
+            - Update the current time after executing each process.
-Function: firstComeFirstServe()
+            - Function: <code>firstComeFirstServe()</code>

 ### Round Robin with varying time quantum (RR)
 <b>Description:</b> Processes are executed in a circular order for a fixed quantum.
 If a process doesn’t complete within the quantum, it returns to the ready queue.